TheThingsNetwork/docs/_guides/arduino/_api.md

 ## Method: sendString
 Send a message to the application using a string, which the library will encode as bytes for you.

-> To minimise air time we advise not to use this method and try to use a minimal amount of bytes to communicate your message.
+> To minimize air time we advise not to use this method and try to use a minimal amount of bytes to communicate your message.

 ```c
 int sendString(String message, int port = 1, bool confirm = false);